SAP-samples/teched2022-XP262/exercises/ex2/README.md

 In short:

 1) The SAP CAP backend application would consume the message
-2) Take the ID of the business
+2) Take the ID of the business partner
 3) Call the OData API for business partners of the SAP S/4HANA system (using a Destination on SAP BTP, no matter if the system is connected via SAP Cloud Connector or SAP Private Link - more about that in a subsequent exercise)
 4) Process the business partner data and save it in the HDI Container on SAP HANA Cloud.